kenneth-rosario/scala-npm-postgres-docker-boilerplate/Readme.md

     make start_scala
 ```
 # For Native Applications:
 ## This Section is for teams who have decided to make a Native App as their front end

-## Always run make commands from the root directory of the boilerpalte
+* Always run make commands from the root directory of the boilerpalte

-* Install all dependancies fist:
+* Install all dependancies first:
 ```
     make install_mobile
 ```